Screenprint and embroidery. Custom apparel.

 I did not want to work for anyone else.

 We are fast and we give white glove level account management to our customers.

 High Points: Growing from 0 to 15 million in annual revenue over the years.
-Finding, helping and supporting long term employees.
+Finding, helping, and supporting long-term employees.
 Helping business partners become financially dependent.
 Providing for my family.
-Being able to learn life lessons by owning a business with employees, partners, vendors, customers, challenges and rewards.
+Being able to learn life lessons by owning a business with employees, partners, vendors, customers, challenges, and rewards.
 Low points: Most of the basic ADHD entrepreneur challenges: Growing 50/50 partner relationships and then watching them break over unaligned ambitions.
-Losing money because we scaled up operation flaws when we scaled up revenue.
-The headfake that comes from poor accounting.
+Lost money because we scaled up operation flaws when we scaled up revenue.
+The head-fake that comes from poor accounting.
 Putting green people into important positions w/o support because I am inherently cheap.
 Bank problems, vendor problems, financial problems.......employee problems.
 Serious problems.
 Ransomware and COVID have not been a walk in the park.

 A conversation with my father in law.

-My score mentor helped of come to terms with the fact that I am a naturally unfocused communicator.
+My SCORE mentor helped me come to terms with the fact that I am a naturally unfocused communicator.

 She is ruthlessly focused.
 She listened and figured something about me out and then got to work.
 The business was not going to get fixed unless I got fixed.